-Recommendation (ed + SW cleanup):R Remove the clipping from text, up to editor.
+The AHG meeting recommended to remove the clipping from text, up to editor.
 Cleanup of software should be done for alignment with the text.

-Revisit – convert into decision
+Confirmed in track B Tue.
+21 Apr.

+Decision (ed + SW cleanup): Remove the clipping from text, up to editor to do it consistently.
+Cleanup of software should also be done for alignment with the text.